 But eventually, whatever doesn’t make you money, is not really investing into from a business standpoint.
 However, if you are in a knowledge sharing domain, where knowledge leadership is important, then your metrics might differ, and the ROI might be more long term.
 Anyway, the ROI on Inbound Marketing is long-term.

+24. Does using influencer marketing with content marketing help drive better results?
+Can you share some experience if you have tried it earlier?
 Ans.
 Influencer marketing is where you identify a set of customers or potential customers who are also influencers within their domain and get them to share your content or get them to write about you or get them to do a product review for you.
 It definitely works but I feel it is very heavily dependent on the credibility of the influencer itself.
 For example, I wouldn’t place my bets on somebody who people haven’t really heard about and who doesn’t have such an impact when it comes to writing.

 The influencer could be doing things like he could be talking to people about your content.
 That itself is great.
 That’s referral marketing.
 If word-of-mouth happens around a piece of content that you have written, it’s great.
 But trying to get somebody else to tweet it or write about it, that’s a gray area and gets hard to do on a repeatable basis.

 However, if you can share it as part of an example or a case story which is authentic, and the influencer gives you permission to do that, then it would work really well.